Keepingshtum/CS151/homework/src/HW1/submissions/partA/airbnb/README.md

 Violations:
-Open-Closed Principle - DiscountedHotel modifies the price calculation from Hotel Liskov Substitution Principle - Somewhat connected with OCP for DiscountedHotel, we want to remove reliance on Hotel, and the two classes could conflict in conditions
+Open-Closed Principle - DiscountedHotel modifies the price calculation from Hotel

 Dependency Inversion Principle - BookingService and BookingServiceImpl both rely on a concrete version of Hotel, causing compile problems when we segregate DiscountedHotel from Hotel